Chart Color Schemes

 Wareemba was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Wareemba had a higher cultural diversity than most local markets, with 29.7% of its population born overseas and 29.4% speaking a language other than English at home.
-Christianity was the predominant religion in Wareemba, comprising 70.8% of people, compared to 49.2% across Greater Sydney.
-The top three represented ancestry groups were Italian (23.2%), English (18.6%), and Australian (18.1%).
+Wareemba's population was found to be more culturally diverse than most local markets, with 29.7% born overseas and 29.4% speaking a language other than English at home.
+Christianity is the predominant religion in Wareemba, comprising 70.8% of its population, compared to 49.2% across Greater Sydney.
+The top three ancestry groups based on country of birth of parents are Italian (23.2%), English (18.6%), and Australian (18.1%).

 Frequently Asked Questions - Diversity